mattermost/docs/source/install/install-kubernetes-mattermost.rst

       external:
         secret: my-postgres-connection

-To instruct Mattermost Operator to use the external filestore, modify the following fields:
+To instruct Mattermost Operator to use the external filestore, modify Mattermost manifest by adding the following fields:

 .. code-block:: yaml